montana-ua/kafka-manager-docker/README.md

 ```

 ### Change a revision
 To upgrade or downgrade Kafka Manager change the KMANAGER\_VERSION and KMANAGER\_REVISION variables.
-You can also upgrade or downgrade Java version via the JAVA\_MAJOR, JAVA\_UPDATE and JAVA\_BUILD variables into the dockerfile.
+You can also upgrade or downgrade Java version via the JAVA\_MAJOR, JAVA\_UPDATE, JAVA\_BUILD, and JAVA\_DOWNLOAD_HASH variables into the dockerfile.

->Please note that build of docker image will be failed with JAVA\_UPDATE above 112 !!!

 ### Manage the docker container
 Show the list of running containers.